JaideepPrasad/Data-Science/NLP/Movie Recommender/README.md

 ![image](https://user-images.githubusercontent.com/32663193/122165577-64da6900-ce46-11eb-8245-df678235cbea.png)

 Now back to the code.
-First of we want to trim the 20M ratings file down to say 1M, this will cases us porblems later on but it's ok.
+First of we want to trim the 20M ratings file down to say 1M, this will cases us problems later on but it's ok.
 We move on to making a pivot table that shows us the rating of every movie by every user.

 Movie Rating Pivot table:

 ![Capture](https://user-images.githubusercontent.com/32663193/122165915-e5996500-ce46-11eb-9669-f907a376c2ba.PNG)

-For content filtering, we will make a new pivot table that will show us how relevent a genera is in a movie.
+For content filtering, we will make a new pivot table that will show us how relevant a genres is in a movie.
 The idea is if a user like a Dave Chappelle movie, we can check this table and find out the movie is 90% comedy.
 Now we can recommend another movie that is predominantly a comedy.

 Latent_matrix_1_df (image below is a small snippet of the table):

 ![Capture1](https://user-images.githubusercontent.com/32663193/122166969-4e351180-ce48-11eb-8447-f9c6534cfcba.PNG)

 For collaboration filtering, we will use the movie rating pivot table but truncate it (so it's no longer a sparse matrix).
-Remember how i said we will have issues for using 1 million ratings rather than 20 million?
+Remember how I said we will have issues for using 1 million ratings rather than 20 million?
 Yea, it's time to deal with that.
-Becuase we used a subset of the ratings data, we need to make user we ate using the movies that are related to the subset of the ratings data.
+Because we used a subset of the ratings data, we need to make user we ate using the movies that are related to the subset of the ratings data.

 Latent_matrix_2_df (image below is a small snippet of the table):

 ![Capture2](https://user-images.githubusercontent.com/32663193/122168020-bf28f900-ce49-11eb-8e0d-c2e32cd5595a.PNG)

-When truncating our tables we choosed to reduce the dimension of our tables to 20 (no real reason to choose 20).
-This can hurt the preformence of our recommender model becuase we do not use all the data available to us. when looking at our cumulative sum of variance, we notice we are only using around 37% of our original data.
+When truncating our tables, we chose to reduce the dimension of our tables to 20 (no real reason to choose 20).
+This can hurt the performance of our recommender model because we do not use all the data available to us. when looking at our cumulative sum of variance, we notice we are only using around 37% of our original data.
 This is ok for now as this project is supposed to teach us the concepts of recommender systems rather than focus on optimizing the system.

 ![Capture3](https://user-images.githubusercontent.com/32663193/122168954-dd432900-ce4a-11eb-82bb-937aafa5224a.PNG)

 We now understand why we use Latent_matrix_1_df for content filtering.
 We use Latent_matrix_2_df for collaborative filtering as this shows what the user base thinks is good due to showing us the ratings of each movie.
 Now it's time for use to talk about hybrid filtering.
 We  can't just use both Latent_matrix_1_df and Latent_matrix_2_df as they are of different size.
 So we make a new table called latent_matrix_1_trimmed takes latent_matrix_1_df and only used the movies from latent_matrix_2_df.

-We then compare teh column of the movie in question with the specific table realted to the filtering type and output the results.
+We then compare the column of the movie in question with the specific table related to the filtering type and output the results.

 The last bit of the code shows you how you can use a python library called Surprise to do most of the above steps for you.
-Feel free to check the code and their documenation for more information if interested.
+Feel free to check the code and their documentation for more information if interested.

 http://surpriselib.com/